MicrosoftDocs/visualstudio-docs/docs/xaml-tools/inspect-xaml-properties-while-debugging.md

 |Windows Presentation Foundation (4.0 and above) applications|Windows 7 and above|
 |Universal Windows apps|Windows 10 and above, with the [Windows 10 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk)|

-## Looking at Elements in the Live Visual Tree
+## Look at Elements in the Live Visual Tree

 Let's get started with a very simple WPF application that has a list view and a button.
 Every time you click the button, another item is added to the list.
 Even-numbered items are colored gray, and odd-numbered items are colored yellow.

 ### Create the project